How To Find Drops Per Minute

 3. Start the timer: Simultaneously start the timer and begin counting the drops falling into the container.

 4. Count for 60 seconds: Continue counting for exactly one minute (60 seconds).
-Accuracy here is paramount.
+Accuracy here is critical.

 5. Record the count: Note down the exact number of drops collected within that minute.
-This number represents your DPM.
+This number represents your DPM Simple, but easy to overlook..

 Example: If you counted 20 drops in one minute, your DPM is 20.